 Have you ever sat down and watched a butterfly in flight?
 It is a truly magical experience.

-A butterfly will flap its wings and glide through the air until it finds an outstretched branch or flower to land on.
-Gently, the butterfly sits on the branch.
+A butterfly will flap its wings and glide through the air until it finds something to land on.
 Slowly, it moves its wings back and forth until it is ready to take flight again.
-Then, up into the air, the butterfly will circle and rise higher until it finds its next flower to land on.
-With grace and beauty the butterfly continues its rhythmic flight.
-The butterfly, with its elegant movements, has captured our thoughts and imagination since the beginning.
+Once back in the air, the butterfly will circle and rise higher until it finds its next place to land.
+With grace and beauty, the butterfly continues its rhythmic flight.

 Psyche is often portrayed in mythological art as having butterfly wings.
 As Psyche was freed from the cycle of life and death, she was given these wings so that she could fly freely, unencumbered by the trappings of mortality.
 In a paper written by Elena I. Antonakou and Lazaros C. Triarhou at the University of Macedonia, they conclude that the myth of Psyche forever links the soul to the butterfly.
 The authors state that through this story the soul is coupled with the divine.
 But the human soul must “nevertheless endure tribulations” of human suffering before achieving immortality.(3)

 The Irish also connect butterflies to the human soul.
 This is probably most evident in the old Irish saying, “Butterflies are souls of the dead waiting to pass through Purgatory” (5).
 This belief was so strong in Irish culture that in the 1600s it was prohibited to kill a white butterfly because it was said to be the soul of a dead child.(6) Butterflies were also said to have the ability to cross into the Otherworld.
-Furthermore, their physical transformation from caterpillar, to chrysalis, to butterfly represents the potential of human transformation beyond life and death in this world.
+Furthermore, their physical transformation from caterpillar to chrysalis and then to butterfly represents the potential of human transformation beyond life and death in this world.

-These three examples of butterflies in folklore is just the beginning of the ways butterflies show up in our history.
-A few other examples that I did not investigate include the indigenous people of North America stories that link butterflies to resurrection and transformation (7), and the Christians’ use of the butterfly as a symbol for the works of Jesus Christ(7).
+Some other instances of butterflies in folklore include the indigenous people of North America’s stories that link butterflies to resurrection and transformation (7), and the Christians’ use of the butterfly as a symbol for the works of Jesus Christ(7).
 I have no doubt that there are probably many other examples that I have yet to discover.
-But for now, I will leave you with a blessing from the Irish.

 May the wings of the butterfly kiss the sun, and find your shoulder to light on